tocco/tocco-docs/devops/internal_servers/edge.rst

       sudo qm rescan -vmid ${VMID}

 #.
-Download divers for the VirtIO network device.
+Download drivers for the VirtIO network device.

    The VM is now ready to boot, but we need the drivers for the network device else we won't have any connection to the network.
    Fedora provides the driver for Windows.
 It can be found `on the fedora project website <https://fedoraproject.org/wiki/Windows_Virtio_Drivers#Direct_download>`_.